 The rich sauce saturates the tortillas, forming tender decadent layers of spicy, cheesy goodness.

-- Chopped cooked chicken – you can use leftover chicken or a rotisserie chicken to make this recipe even easier.
+- Chicken – You can use leftover chicken or a rotisserie chicken to make this recipe even easier.
 You can even us leftover holiday turkey!

 - Onion – peeled and chopped